Seasonal Camping

 These are the ones that come up over and over for beginners — practical errors, not bad luck.
 Each one is fixable with one decision before you leave.

 1. Underestimating the temperature swing.
 A campground that hits 95°F at 4pm can drop into the 50s by 5am, especially above 5,000 ft.
 Pack the fleece even when the forecast says hot.
+If a multi-day heat dome is forecast, see camping in a heatwave for the bail/stay call before booking.

 8. Wearing cotton.
 Cotton soaks sweat, then chills you when the sun drops.
 Synthetic or wool for everything that touches skin.